 Storm Water runoff and the pollutants it picks up are directly deposited back into waterways without being treated.
 The Village is a member of TMACOG’s Stormwater Coalition and co-permitte on the Lucas County NPDES permit required by the federal EPA.
 Be sure and visit the storm water page on this site to find out how you can help make sure only rain goes into the drains!

 The Village is part of the North West Ohio Aggregation Coalition.
 The NOAC negotiates pricing with electric and natural gas suppliers on behalf of it’s member commuities residents.
-The current aggregated electrical supplier is First Energy Solutions A list of frequently asked questions about the electrical aggregation program can be found here.
+The current aggregated electrical supplier is Energy Harbor.
 The contract with Energy Harbor expires May 2025 and the cost is 6.30 cents per KwH.